fischertechnik/plc_training_factory_24v/README.md

 | [PLC_SCL_sources](PLC_SCL_sources/README.md)               | PLC sources as SCL (Structured Control Language)     |
 | [TxtGatewayPLC](TxtGatewayPLC/README.md)                   | C program TxtGatewayPLC.cloud for the TXT controller |

-## First Steps
+## Hints
-* **In the PLC examples PWM must be activated on the adapter boards.
-Please check the jumpers and activate all PWMs if they are disabled!**
+* In the PLC examples PWM must be activated on the adapter boards.
+Please check the jumpers and activate all PWMs if they are disabled!
+* TIA16 is needed to open the example files.
+Please see [hints for TIA15](hints_TIA15_TIA16.md)

 ## Controllers
 The standard demo scenario is implemented with the [www.fischertechnik-cloud.com](https://www.fischertechnik-cloud.com).
 It is also possible to use the PLC program without the fischertechnik cloud.
 In this case the local Node-RED dashboard can be used.